-We started with a crab salad with fennel puree, mustard sauce, apple mostarda and shaved fennel.
-This menu was right up my alley, dishes were very clean and healthy and the portions were just right.
+We started with a crab salad with fennel puree, mustard sauce, apple mostarda, and shaved fennel.
+This menu was right up my alley, the dishes were very clean and healthy and the portions were just right.

 I must say, seared pork belly and shrimp is a magical combination.

 After lunch, we toured the Maritime & Seafood Industry Museum in Biloxi.
 This museum was destroyed by Hurricane Katrina and, as you can see, they’ve done a beautiful job with the reconstruction.
 Luckily, many of the contents inside were able to be restored.

 The seafood industry makes a HUGE economic impact on our Gulf states.
 In Alabama alone, the seafood industry provides over 10,000 jobs.
 There are over 30,000,000 lbs fresh, quality seafood caught each year.
 This small coastline makes a really big impact on the local economy.
 The guided museum tour dove a little deeper into the history of the industry and unique culture of our Gulf Coast.

 Our trip concluded with an epic meal at Cora’s in The White House Hotel.
 This newly renovated hotel dates back to the 1890s, once a residence owned by Walter and Cora White.
 It was neglected for over 30 years.
 Now, it’s absolutely stunning.

 The lighting wasn’t the most conducive for great dinner photos, but I did manage to get a good shot of our Display Course: Gulf Oysters mignonette, citrus champagne gremolata, colossal crab cocktail, jumbo gulf shrimp cocktail, gulf white fish ceviche paired with a nice Vueve Clicquot yellow label.